CharlesTaylor7/citadels/README.md

 - Haskell
     - lucid2
     - twain
+    - websockets
+    - stm
     - concurrent-hashtable
-    - websockets
     - unagi-chan (if needed)
-        - so far sticking to writing to shared state vars instead of message passing.
+        - so far sticking to writing to stm & iorefs instead of message passing.
 - HTMX
 - Hyperscript (if needed)